 Kurseong – The land of the white orchid

-Kurseong was ceded to the British Empire by the king of Sikkim in 1835.
-Later in 1880, the small hamlet became a tourist destination for the colonial authorities and was a preferred place for sanatoriums where the sick would recuperate.
+In 1880, the small hamlet became a tourist destination for the colonial authorities and was a preferred place for sanatoriums where the sick would recuperate.
 Thereafter, the Kurseong T.B.
 Sanatorium was built because the climate and environment was healthy and rejuvenating for the sick and elderly.

 The serenity and beauty of Kurseong has also attracted and inspired famous personalities like Rabindranath Tagore, Atul Prasad Sen, Netaji Subhash Chandra Bose and Sister Nivedita.
 Mark Twain is also supposed to have visited Kurseong in 1885 and spent some time here.
 It is believed that Rabindranath Tagore was inspired to write a few poems when he visited the hill station while Netaji Subhash Chandra was sent to Kurseong for his internship in 1936; the house he stayed is still restored in Giddapahar, a few kilometers from Kurseong.

 Bhangzang Salamander Lake – It is located 14 km from Kurseong.
-In the past, it used to be a favorite place for the British and people from the neighboring towns used to hang out here frequently.
+In the past, it used to be a favorite place for the British and people from the neighbouring towns used to hang out here frequently.
 A relatively unknown getaway among the tourist destinations in Darjeeling brought to you by naturebeyond.
 It is a beautiful green-tinged lake that shelters the rarest and most endangered species of salamanders – a species under threat of extinction.